SunojJose/OOP_Project/README.md

 		#Installation

-From an IDE: navigate to the Runner class and run as a java application from command line:
+From an IDE: navigate to the Runner class and run as a java application.
+From command line:

 	To compile: javac ie/gmit/dip/*.java
 	To run: java ie.gmit.dip.Runner